This issue will serve as a reminder of certain, often forgotten,

 The employer will use this logbook to calculate the employee automobile benefits.

 For Non-Quebec Residents

 For Federal purposes, the government has established the guidelines to document the use of a vehicle in 2010 and beyond.
 However, because the Quebec Government has not adopted the Federal guidelines, they are irrelevant for a Quebec resident.
-For taxpayers residing outside of Quebec, we are referring you to the document Documenting the use of a vehicle available on the Canada Revenue Agency’s website at www.cra-arc.gc.ca/whtsnw/lgbk-eng.html
+For taxpayers residing outside of Quebec, we refer you to the document Documenting the use of a vehicle available on the Canada Revenue Agency’s website at www.cra-arc.gc.ca/whtsnw/lgbk-eng.html.

 |January 1 - March 31:||1%|